2,4-Dithiapentane

 2,4-Dithiapentane is an organosulfur compound, and is the simplest alkyl dithioether.
 It is a colorless liquid with a strong odor, reminiscent of freshly prepared mustard in the pure form.

-2,4-Dithiapentane is the dimethyldithioacetal of formaldehyde.
+2,4-Dithiapentane is the dimethyl dithioacetal of formaldehyde.
 Its synthesis was first reported in 1941.
 It is industrially prepared by the acid-catalyzed condensation of methyl mercaptan, the main aromatic compound in both halitosis and foot odor and a secondary compound in flatulence, with formaldehyde.